A Heavy Bloomer with

 bell-shaped blooms are held in branched panicles just BEFORE the

-foliage emerges.
+foliage emerges but remain as foliage comes up.
 Best in cool summer areas (not the deep south) or

 in shade near streams and/or among rocks where it's